Metropolitan Borough of Solihull: Geography

 The borough is bordered by the M6 and the M40 and split by the M42 which divides the urban centre of the borough from the rural south and east.
 The borough's transport links have led to a number of established large businesses being based in the borough, such as Land Rover, the National Exhibition Centre and Birmingham Airport.
 A short automatic light transport system links the airport to the nearby Birmingham International railway station.
 Around three-quarters of the borough is greenbelt and a large proportion of that is worked farmland.
 The borough shares its boundaries with Birmingham to the west and north, Coventry to the east, Warwickshire to both the north and south and Worcestershire to the south west.
 The borough contains a sizeable rural area known as the Meriden Gap (after the village of Meriden) which serves as a green belt separating the Birmingham conurbation from the city of Coventry.
 Parts of Solihull neighbour the suburbs of Minworth and Hall Green.
 Parts also lie close to (but not contiguous with) the town of Coleshill and city of Coventry.

 Council

-Elections to the council are held in three out of every four years, with one third of the 51 seats on the council being elected at each election.
+Elections to Solihull Metropolitan Borough Council are held in three out of every four years, with one third of the 51 seats on the council being elected at each election.
 Since the 2011 election The Conservative Party has had a majority on the council.

 At the 2015 election to the council, the following members were returned:

 For election purposes the council is divided up into the following wards based on civil parishes.
 Each ward is represented by three councillors: